Plains GP Holdings L.P. (PAGP) Shares Up Despite Recent Market Volatility

 Conclusion

 In conclusion, Plains GP Holdings L.P.
-(PAGP) has had a better performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+(PAGP) has had a mixed performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.